caster0x00/Sara/README.md

 3. `--password` - password for SSH authentication;

+4. `--skip-confirmation` skips the confirmation prompt that asks if you are allowed to use this tool on the target system

+    > Please do ensure the legality of what you're doing.

-4. `--port` - allows you to specify a non-standard SSH port for connection.
+5. `--port` - allows you to specify a non-standard SSH port for connection.
 The default is **22**, but if you have changed the SSH port number, it must be specified manually.

 # Sara's Launch